Edyth Schoenrich

-Edyth H. Schoenrich (September 9, 1919 – September 12, 2020) was a doctor and professor at the Johns Hopkins Bloomberg School of Public Health.
+Edyth Schoenrich (née Hull; September 9, 1919 – September 12, 2020) was a doctor and professor at the Johns Hopkins Bloomberg School of Public Health.

 Early life

-Edyth Maud Hull was born on September 9, 1919 in Cleveland, Ohio to Maud Mabel (née Kelly) and Edwin John Hull, a chemical engineer.
+Edyth Maud Hull was born on September 9, 1919, in Cleveland, Ohio, to Maud Mabel (née Kelly) and Edwin John Hull, a chemical engineer.
 She grew up in a multi-generational home known as the Fairmont House.
 She graduated from a Cleveland high school.
 She received a B.A. from Duke University in 1941 and then did graduate work in psychology there.
 One of only three female students, she received a M.D. from the University of Chicago School of Medicine in 1947.

 She completed an internal medicine internship and residency at the Johns Hopkins Hospital from 1948 to 1952 and served as chief resident from 1951 to 1952.
 She was one of the first to enroll part-time in a Master of Public Health program at the Johns Hopkins Bloomberg School of Public Health.
 She received the M.P.H. in 1971.

 Personal life

 She married Carlos Schoenrich in 1942.
 They met as graduate students at Duke University.
 He died in 2002.
 Together, they had two children: Lola and Olaf.

-In the 1980's, she took up the hobby of hot air ballooning.
+In the 1980s, she took up the hobby of hot air ballooning.
 She was an avid gardener and opera fan.